Gluten Free Orange Chicken

-- Prepare the orange sauce.
+Step 1: prepare the orange sauce.
 In a medium bowl, combine fresh squeezed orange juice, white wine vinegar, gluten free soy sauce and sriracha.
-Add garlic, orange zest, ground ginger and brown sugar to make the orange sauce.
+Add garlic, orange zest, ground ginger and brown sugar, stir to combine.

-- Batter the chicken.
-Add a whisked egg to a shallow dish.
-In another shallow dish, combine cornstarch and brown sugar.
-Place bite size chicken breast pieces in the whisked egg, then dip in the cornstarch mixture.
+Step 3: in another shallow dish, combine cornstarch and brown sugar.
+Move the chicken from the egg to the cornstarch mixture.
 Shake off any excess cornstarch, then place the chicken aside until it’s all battered.

-- Serve the chicken.
-Remove the chicken from the heat and garnish with diced green onions and sesame seeds.
+Step 6: cook for an additional 8-10 minutes, or until the sauce has thickened and is sticking to the chicken.
+Remove the chicken from the heat and garnish with diced green onions and sesame seeds, if you’d like.

 Tips and tricks

 - If you want to spice up this orange chicken recipe, you can do so in a couple of ways.
-First, you can add 1/2 teaspoon red pepper flakes or an additional tablespoon of sriracha to the sauce.
-Second, you can top the completed dish with red pepper flakes or drizzle a little sriracha right on top.
+First, you can add 1/2 teaspoon red pepper flakes or an additional teaspoon of sriracha to the sauce.
+Second, you can top the completed dish with red chili flakes or drizzle a little sriracha right on top.

-- To reheat leftover orange chicken in the oven, arrange the chicken in an even layer on a baking sheet.
+- To reheat it in the oven, arrange the chicken in an even layer on a baking sheet.
 Heat the broiler on the oven to low.
 Place the chicken under the broiler for 2-3 minutes.
 This will heat the chicken and keep it crispy, without making it tough.

 - You can also quickly reheat it in the microwave.
 Place the chicken in a microwave-safe dish and microwave for 2 minutes.
 Squeeze a little fresh orange juice on top after reheating the chicken.
 This gives it a fresh burst of flavor.